bschnei/bens-haus/content/router.md

 #### Boot from the live boot medium

 Consult your device's bootloader documentation to configure it to boot the live boot medium.
 In general, UEFI will look for a special disk partition (the EFI System Partition) which is also commonly called the boot partition.
 When it locates an ESP, it will look for a bootable EFI image.
 In the case of ARM, it looks for `EFI/BOOT/BOOTAA64.EFI`.
 This file usually contains a bootloader program like systemd-boot or grub.
 It can also be a distribution's custom bootloader.
-It's purpose is to allow users to select a kernel and configure kernel parametersand.
+It's purpose is to allow users to select a kernel and configure kernel parameters.
 It can also chainload another EFI program (like memtest86).
 Arch Linux ISOs use systemd-boot.

 In order to use U-Boot's Standard Boot (`bootflow scan`), a distribution's live USB image needs to be UEFI-compatible.
 If it isn't you will have to configure